philip-long/robot_collision_checking/README.md

-# ROBOT_COLLISION_CHECKING
+# robot_collision_checking

-A lightweight package to use FCL with a ros message (heavily inspired by moveit's but with FCL 5.0).
+A lightweight package to use FCL with ROS messages (heavily inspired by [moveit's version](https://moveit.ros.org/documentation/concepts/developer_concepts/) but with FCL 5.0).

+The package can be utilised for a couple of purposes:
-1. This package is for finding distances and collision between shape primitives described by ros_messages and eigen poses
+1. To find distances and collisions between shape primitives, as described by ROS messages and Eigen poses
-2. Collision checking & distance checking can be done by static functions or creating a class and maintaining a world
+2. To perform distance and collision checking via static functions, or by creating a class and maintaining a world

-This package requires
+This package requires:
  * fcl > 6.0 [FCL](http://www.ros.org/wiki/fcl)
  * [libccd](https://github.com/danfis/libccd)

-## Installing FCL & CCD
+ * [geometric_shapes](https://github.com/ros-planning/geometric_shapes/tree/591b7a0708c9cc1e42b5cdbbc306e99913ecffa8) at commit **#591b7a0**;

+## Installation

-The binaries FCL 5.0 should be already installed on ros kinetic, but we can't use them, likewise libccd-dev may already be installed but we need to reinstall from source.
-Ensure this option is enabled, when compiling:
+The binaries FCL 5.0 and `geometric_shapes` should be already installed on your ROS distro, but we cannot use them directly.
+Likewise, `libccd-dev` may already be installed but we need to reinstall from source.
+The following instructions will enable you to build the `robot_collision_checking` package within a catkin workspace using `catkin_make` or `catkin build`.

+### libccd

+Please ensure this option is enabled, when compiling:
 >> -DENABLE_DOUBLE_PRECISION=ON

-### LIBCCD
 1. git clone https://github.com/danfis/libccd.git
 2. mkdir build && cd build
 3. cmake -G "Unix Makefiles" -DENABLE_DOUBLE_PRECISION=ON ..
 4. make
 5. sudo make install

-## FCL
+### FCL
 1. git clone https://github.com/flexible-collision-library/fcl.git
 2. mkdir build
 3. cd build